UVic Flute Syllabus Spring term 2025

 Preferred contact method:

 Welcome to the UVic Flute Studio!
-We are eagerly looking forward to working with each one of you as your flute instructors and artistic mentors at the UVic School of Music.
+I am looking forward to working with each one of you as your flute instructor and artistic mentor at the UVic School of Music.

 Required Materials

-All flute students are required to obtain the following:
+All flute students are required to have the following:

 1. 24 Petite Melodies by Marcel Moyse https://www.amazon.com/Moyse-24-Little-Melodic-Studies/dp/B00006M2QH